-The use of the portable spectrometer Nirvascan to detect Malaria in blood.
+The Use of the Portable Nirvascan Spectrophotometer to Detect Malaria Parasite in Blood.

 Malaria is a life-threatening parasitic disease that affects millions of people every year, particularly in tropical and subtropical regions.
 The disease is caused by a parasite called Plasmodium, which is transmitted through the bites of infected mosquitoes.
 Early and accurate diagnosis of malaria is essential for timely and effective treatment and can help prevent the spread of the disease.

 Traditionally, diagnosis of malaria has been done through blood smears and microscopy, which requires a skilled technician and can be time-consuming.
 However, advancements in technology have led to the development of new diagnostic tools that can provide faster and more accurate results.
 One such tool is the NIRVASCAN spectrometer.

 The NIRVASCAN spectrometer is a portable, handheld device that uses near-infrared (NIR) light to detect the presence of malaria parasites in the blood.
 The device works by shining a beam of NIR light through a sample of blood poured in a cuvette, and measuring the light that is transmitted.
 The transmitted light contains information about the chemical composition of the blood, which can be used to identify the presence of malaria parasites.